Thomas Wolfe: Career

 Wolfe was unable to sell any of his plays after three years because of their great length.
 The Theatre Guild came close to producing Welcome to Our City before ultimately rejecting it, and Wolfe found his writing style more suited to fiction than the stage.
 He sailed to Europe in October 1924 to continue writing.
 From England he traveled to France, Italy and Switzerland.

 On his return voyage in 1925, he met Aline Bernstein (1880–1955), a scene designer for the Theatre Guild.
 Twenty years his senior, she was married to a successful stockbroker with whom she had two children.
 In October 1925, she and Wolfe became lovers and remained so for five years.
 Their affair was turbulent and sometimes combative, but she exerted a powerful influence, encouraging and funding his writing.

 Wolfe returned to Europe in the summer of 1926 and began writing the first version of an autobiographical novel titled O Lost.
 The narrative, which evolved into Look Homeward, Angel, fictionalized his early experiences in Asheville, and chronicled family, friends, and the boarders at his mother's establishment on Spruce Street.
 In the book, he renamed the town Altamont and called the boarding house "Dixieland".
 His family's surname became Gant, and Wolfe called himself Eugene, his father Oliver, and his mother Eliza.
 The original manuscript of O Lost was over 1,100 pages (333,000 words) long, and considerably more experimental in style than the final version of Look Homeward, Angel.
-It was submitted to Scribner's, where the editing was done by Maxwell Perkins, the most prominent book editor of the time, who also worked with Ernest Hemingway and F. Scott Fitzgerald.
+It was submitted to Scribner's, where the editing was done by Maxwell Perkins, the most prominent book editor of the time, who also worked with F. Scott Fitzgerald and Ernest Hemingway.
 He cut the book to focus more on the character of Eugene, a stand-in for Wolfe.
 Wolfe initially expressed gratitude to Perkins for his disciplined editing, but he had misgivings later.
-It has been said that Wolfe found a father figure in Perkins, and that Perkins, who had five daughters, found in Wolfe a sort of foster son.
+It has been said that Wolfe found a father figure in Perkins, and that Perkins, who had five daughters, found a sort of foster son in Wolfe.